I-AbdullahAsim/Free-GenAi-Bootcamp-2025/sentence-constructor/Meta AI/Prompt.md

 ##### User Input
         Did you see the raven this morning?
 They were looking at our garden.
 ##### Score
-    5
+    8
 ##### Score Reasons
-    GOOD - Clues and Considerations Section wasnt built properly.
+    GOOD - Clues and Considerations Section was built properly.
+    GOOD - The Vocabulary Table was built properly

     AVERAGE - The vocabulary table was well constructed according to the demands.
 However it was not as-well detailed as in example # 3.
     AVERAGE - The sentence structure was provided.
 However, it did not tell which sentence structure referred to which sentence.
 If we had a large text to translate with multiple sentences, student would get confused as to which part refers to which sentence.
+Also , the format of giving the arabic and the english sentence wasn't followed
     TERRIBLE - The clues and consideration table gives too many clues about the translation.
 It tells the tenses.
 The student needs to figure out the tenses themselves.
 The tenses were giving in 2 clues.
 ##### Assistant Output:
         Vocabulary Table: